How to Treat the Soil for Snail Farming [video]

 How to choose good soil for snail farming

+If you are considering sandy soil, then that would be another bad decision.
+That’s because the soil has a low water-holding capacity.
 Therefore, the soil cannot hold enough water for your snails which is a big problem in snail farming.

+The best type of soil for snail farming is Loamy Soil.
+This is because loamy soil contains more decayed organic matter than other types of soil.
 The organic matter in loam soil enhances the growth of the snails as they retain some helpful nutrients.

 Loamy soil is the best soil for snail farming because it has good characteristics that are fit for snail development.

+Generally, loam soil provides a good environment for snails to thrive.
 So, when selecting the soil for your snail farm, you should look out for these characteristics.

-Look out for any loamy soil that supports the growth of tomatoes, cocoyam, and leafy vegetables.
+To easily identify good loam soil for snail farming, look out for any loamy soil that supports the growth of tomatoes, cocoyam, and leafy vegetables.
+These plants grow well on loamy soil.

-But it is not just enough to just get some loamy soil from a garden near you, put in your pen.
+But it is not just enough to just get some loamy soil from a garden near you and put it in your pen.
+It will be disastrous if you do that and immediately introduce your snails to it.
+This is why you need to there the soil to kill all harmful organisms it holds.

 What are the different methods of soil treatment for snail farming?

-So, here are the different methods you can use to treat the soil for snail farming.
+Here are the different methods you can use to treat the soil for snail farming.

 1. The use of organic pesticides that decompose in the soil